abed11326/My-Courses-Programming-Assignments/README.md

 - [Generative Adversarial Networks Specialization](https://www.coursera.org/specializations/generative-adversarial-networks-gans).
 - [Reinforcement Learning Specialization](https://www.coursera.org/specializations/reinforcement-learning).
 <br><br>
 **Note**: In these courses, not all the notebook was written by learners.
-Instead, the instructor provides the body of the notebook and the learner have to fill specific parts. <br>
+Instead, the instructor provides the body of the notebook and the learner have to fill specific parts.
 There exist comments indicating where the learner have to fill.